 The overarching theme?
 It’s time to simplify your user experience.

-A survey of over 2,000 mobile users noted that nearly three-quarters of people cite ease as the main factor in purchasing on mobile.
 Creating a seamless, simple, streamlined experience for customers is more critical than ever before.
 Autofill forms where possible.
 Allow users to log in for faster checkout experiences.
 Clearly label buttons and size them appropriately.
 Offer various mobile payment options.

 Make mobile so simple that your customers can’t resist, and watch your revenue increase.